 Numerous authors have written on the use of forecasting in business games.
-Over 15% of the 2125 papers in the 2005 edition of the Bernie Keys Library contained the word forecast.
-One of the more controversial articles was written by Richard Teach (1989) in which Teach suggested that business game performance could/should be measured by using forecasting accuracy and not enterprise profits.
+One of the more controversial articles was written by Richard Teach (1993) in which he suggested that business game performance could/should be measured by using forecasting accuracy and not enterprise profits.
 He concluded that if one could abandon using profits as the measure of success, the very nature of business simulations could change for the better.
 Business games could be designed that would make more realistic learning simulations that currently exist.
-Currently almost all business simulations start as with identical assets and equality among the firms and the marginal rates of return for each of the decision variables are equal across firms.
+Currently almost all business simulations start with identical assets and equality among the firms and the marginal rates of return for each of the decision variables are equal across firms.